hubmapconsortium/hubmap-data-portal/README.md

 Web serving is handled by `nginx` on the _host_ machine, with a TLS certificate from Let's Encrypt.

-### `nginx` configuration
-See `nginx/demo1.hubmapconsortium.org.conf`.
-This is a modified version of `/etc/nginx/nginx.conf` from a CentOS 7 host, and the file in this repository can be symlinked to that location.

 ### Building "official" Docker containers
 A `build_docker_container.py` script is provided -- running this builds Docker containers for both the Python/Django/`uwsgi` application and the ReactJS application.
 This script automatically